psu-rdmap/unet-compare/configs/README.md

     - **Definition**: path to a `.keras` model file relative to `/path/to/unet-compare`
     - **Expected values**: `string`
     - **Default**: must be provided

+# Example Configs File
+Below is an actual configs file used to train the baseline UNet model